Turbo-Native-for-Rails-developers/.github/profile/README.md

 Hi, I'm Joe, the [Turbo Native guy](https://masilotti.com)! 👋

-This organization manages the code for upcoming book, _Turbo Native for Rails developers_.
+This organization manages the code for my upcoming book, _Turbo Native for Rails developers_.

 I’m opening up access to beta readers soon.
 These folks will get early access to the book (for a discounted price) in exchange for detailed feedback.